Choosing a suitable software development methodology can be challenging.

 What is Lean Software Development?

-Lean Software Development, or LSD, applies Lean principles to develop software.
+Lean Software Development, or LSD, applies Lean principles to software development.

 Lean principles were first laid out by Toyota, the Japanese automotive manufacturing giant, to optimize development time and resources in their manufacturing process and eliminate waste.

-The Lean software development methodology streamlines and optimizes the software developers working on the same principles.
+The Lean software development methodology streamlines and optimizes the work of software developers by applying the same principles.

-It means that LSD follows an MVP – Minimum Viable Product strategy by which you can speed up the development process and release a bare-minimum version of your product in the market quickly.
+LSD follows an MVP (Minimum Viable Product) strategy, which enables you to speed up the development process and release a bare-minimum version of your product in the market quickly.

-The MVP built helps you learn from the user feedback and then carry out further iterations based on that feedback so that all unnecessary pre-planned process stages are eliminated.
+The MVP helps you learn from user feedback and then carry out further iterations based on that feedback, eliminating unnecessary pre-planned process stages.

 What are the Seven Principles of Lean Software Development?

-There are seven established principles of lean software development that can help you build software products with efficiency.
+There are seven established principles of Lean software development that can help you build software products efficiently.

-Every principle comes with a set of practices and tactics that you can apply right away, to maximize customer value, and avoid any waste in the process.
+Each principle comes with a set of practices and tactics that you can apply right away to maximize customer value and avoid any waste in the process.

 Let’s delve deeper into these principles.